-1.1.
-Good behaviour is essential for effective learning to take place.
-Our school policy presents a fair, consistent and transparent approach towards behaviour management which combines appropriate discipline with support and encouragement delivered within our caring school environment.
-We also believe that this is what parents want from our school.
+2.1.
+Appropriate behaviour is essential for effective learning to take place.
+Our school policy presents a fair, consistent and transparent approach towards behaviour

-- 1.2.
+- management which combines appropriate consequences with support and encouragement delivered within our caring school environment.
+We also believe that this is what parents want from our school. - 2.2.
 We work together with our parents, students and staff to create an atmosphere of mutual respect and understanding.
-Our written policy reflects this approach in that we balance discipline and sanctions with a strong commitment to encouraging and supporting positive behaviour. - 1.3.
+Our written policy reflects this approach in that we apply consequences for behaviour that exemplifies or undermines our values and expectations. - 2.3.
 To this end, we have an ethos of setting high expectations of attainment for all students with consistently applied support.
-We expect our staff, parents and students to understand and respect the rules of the school and the expectations and responsibilities laid out in our behaviour policy.
-We expect both staff and parents to model positive behaviour at all times so that our students can benefit fully from their experiences in school. - 1.4.
+We expect our staff, parents and students to understand and respect the code of conduct of the school and the expectations and responsibilities laid out in our behaviour policy.
+We expect both staff and parents to model appropriate behaviour at all times so that our students can benefit fully from their experiences in school. - 2.4.
 It is important that our staff follow the behaviour policy at all times to ensure that we all implement our policy consistently and effectively.
-We understand that this ensures that our students feel they have been treated fairly compared to others. - 1.5.
-We do not permit the use of corporal punishment, nor the threat of any such punishment which could adversely affect a child's well-being, during any activity whether on, or off, the school premises under any circumstances. - 1.6.
-Should any child display severe emotional, behavioural and social difficulties, it is still our role to support them to be resilient and mentally healthy and to ensure that all children are properly included in the educational experiences and opportunities provided and that the learning of their peers is not impeded. - 1.7.
-Children who are mentally healthy have the ability to: - develop psychologically, emotionally, intellectually and spiritually - initiate, develop and sustain mutually satisfying personal relationships - use and enjoy solitude - become aware of others and empathise with them - play and learn - develop a sense of right and wrong - resolve (face) problems and setbacks and learn from them. - 1.8.
-Where severe problems occur, we expect the child to get support elsewhere as well as support in school at an early stage such as via the Common Assessment Framework and early help services, including from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs.
+We understand that this ensures that our students feel they have been treated fairly compared to others. - 2.5.
+We do not permit the use of corporal punishment, nor the threat of any such punishment which could adversely affect a student's well-being, during any activity whether on, or off, the school premises under any circumstances. - 2.6.
+Should any student display severe emotional, behavioural and social difficulties, it is still our role to support them to be resilient and mentally healthy and to ensure that all students are properly included in the educational experiences and opportunities provided and that the learning of their peers is not impeded. - 2.7.
+Students who are mentally healthy have the ability to: - develop psychologically, emotionally, intellectually and spiritually - initiate, develop and sustain mutually satisfying personal relationships - use and enjoy solitude - become aware of others and empathise with them - play and learn - develop a sense of right and wrong - resolve (face) problems and setbacks and learn from them. - 2.8.
+In severe cases, we expect the student to be supported elsewhere as well as by support in school at an early stage such as via the Common Assessment Framework and early help services, including from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs.
 We will identify whether individual students might be suffering from a diagnosable mental health problem and involve their parents and the student in considering why they behave in certain ways.
-We will intervene early and help to strengthen resilience before serious problems occur, using national and local agencies to support students, using evidence-based approaches. - 1.9.
-We will make good use of the PSPE Association guidance and lesson plans to support effective teaching on mental health issues.
-We ensure our PSPEE curriculum focuses on developing and maintaining children's resilience, confidence and ability to learn.
-We also use these discussions and activities to identify children who require additional pastoral support.
+We aim to intervene early and help to strengthen resilience, using national and local agencies to support students, using evidence-based approaches. - 2.9.
+We will make good use of the PSHE Association guidance and lesson plans to support effective teaching on mental health issues.
+We ensure our PSHEE curriculum focuses on developing and maintaining students' resilience, confidence and ability to learn.
+We also use these discussions and activities to identify students who require additional pastoral support.

-1.10.
+2.10.
 Staff work closely with the Learning Support teacher and designated safeguarding lead (DSL) to ensure we have a good understanding of the mental health support services available in our locality, both through the NHS and voluntary organisations.